 - Omega 9 fats.

-Tiger nuts don’t contain any anti-nutrients and are free from major allergens.
-So they’re perfect for making an allergy free plant based milk, that is dairy-free, nut-free, seed-free, grain-free, soy-free and coconut-free.
 However, most store bought tiger nut milks either contain preservatives and emulsifiers, which can increase inflammation, or rice flour, which causes a rapid rise in blood sugar levels and is not suitable for those avoiding grains, like on the autoimmune protocol.

-- Filtered water,
+- Filtered water.

-how to use tiger nut milk
+How to make tiger nut milk at home

 - Drunk on its own,

-- Added to hot drinks,
+- Added to hot drinks, smoothies and smoothies bowls,

 - Used for baking,